cdbale/Privacy-and-Forecasting-Empirical/Code/README.md

 ## Code For Analyzing M4 Data ##

-Download the M4 data sets.
-They can be found in `.csv` format at the following link: https://byu.box.com/s/oczp5f5ah5zi14n04gxkfq1flvly46n9.

-Create an folder `M4` inside the `Data` directory of the repository.
-Place the `Train` and `Test` folders from the above link in the `M4` folder.
+Download the `M4/` folder at the following link: https://byu.box.com/s/oczp5f5ah5zi14n04gxkfq1flvly46n9 and place it as a subdirectory of the `Data` folder.
+The `M4/` folder contains all M4 train and test data sets saved in `.csv` format.

 1. Run `Data_Cleaning_M4.py`.